 Among other things, the Supplier Workplace and Security Code of Conduct provides that:

-- Suppliers shall not use forced labor, whether in the form of prison labor, indentured labor, bonded labor, or
+Suppliers shall not use forced labor, whether in the form of prison labor, indentured labor, bonded labor, or otherwise.

-- Suppliers shall pay employees at least the minimum wage required by local law, or the prevailing industry wage if no minimum wage law applies and shall provide legally mandated
+Suppliers shall pay employees at least the minimum wage required by local law, or the prevailing industry wage if no minimum wage law applies and shall provide legally mandated benefits.

 We expect our suppliers to take responsibility for conforming to our relevant policies.
 The Supplier Workplace and Security Code of Conduct indicates that the supplier is responsible for ensuring compliance for itself and any sub-contractor(s) and factories.